La Vengeance au Triple Galop: Production

 A co-production between Supermouche and JMD, the film is a parody of the 1983 Australian TV series Return to Eden, whose French title is "La Vengeance aux Deux Visages" ("Two Faces of Revenge").
 Director Alex Lutz said he used to watch soap-operas with his grandmother when he was a child, and that he wanted to pay a tribute to those soap-operas and also to his childhood memories.

 A trailer was released on 24 September 2021.

 Filming

 It was filmed in three weeks between April and May 2021.
-It was shot in Ermenonville, on the property of horse trainer Mario Luraschi, with whom director Alex Lutz often rides.
+Filming took place in Ermenonville, on the property of horse trainer Mario Luraschi, with whom director Alex Lutz often rides.

 Release

 The film made its world premiere at the Rochelle Fiction Film Festival in France on 17 September 2021.
 It was broadcast by French TV channel Canal+ on 4 October 2021.
 From 20 December to 23 December 2021, the film was broadcast as a four-part miniseries on Canal+.
 It was also made available for streaming on Canal+'s streaming platform, myCANAL.